lr42/gentle/README.md

 For both types of breaks, the glowing box will appear a little early to show that a break is coming up.
 During this time its alternate color will be white, and the pulses will start slowly, but gradually become more rapid.
-Once the break is due, the alternate color change to yellow and the box will pulse at a steady and rapid pace.
+Once the break is due, the alternate color will change to yellow and the box will pulse at a steady and rapid pace.

 How is this different from other break reminders?